You Took All the Ramblin' Out of Me

 "You Took All the Ramblin' Out of Me" is a song written and recorded by American country artist Jerry Reed.
 It was released in December 1972 as the only single from the album, Hot a'Mighty.
-The song reached peaks of number 18 on the U.S. country chart and number 8 on the Canadian RPM Country Tracks chart.
+The song reached peaks of number 18 on the Hot Country Songs chart and number 8 on the Canadian RPM Country Tracks chart.
 The song was featured as part of the soundtrack to the video game Grand Theft Auto V, appearing on the in-game country music radio station Rebel Radio.